Qaaj/berghain2/README.md

 ### What is this repository for? ###

-* Berghain2.com - THE GAME
+* Berghain2.com - THE GAME!

 * Version 0.1